-Upon the settlement or disposition of a wrongful death cause of action, the law division or other judge shall determine the allocation of the wrongful death proceeds based upon the degrees of dependency of the next of kin.
-Further, prior to distribution of the proceeds, the Law Division or other judge disposing of the wrongful death case shall consider appointing a guardian ad litem to represent the interests of any minor or disabled person solely for the purpose of distribution.
+Upon the settlement or disposition of a wrongful death cause of action, the settling judge shall apportion a percent for wrongful death and a percent for survival action, and determine the allocation of the wrongful death proceeds based upon the degrees of dependency of the next of kin.
+Further, prior to distribution of the proceeds, the settling judge disposing of the wrongful death case shall consider appointing a guardian ad litem to represent the interests of any minor or disabled person solely for the purpose of distribution.
 The necessity for appointment of a guardian ad litem usually arises in circumstances in which the proposed distribution allocates a disproportionately low amount to the minor or disabled person.
 The fees of the guardian ad litem shall be paid out of the gross estate rather than the distributive share of the minor.

 The order approving the settlement or entering the judgment in such actions shall provide that the amount distributable, based on dependency, shall be accounted for and administered in the Probate Division.
 Upon the entry of the order, the representative shall file a petition in the Probate Division requesting the entry of an order authorizing the representative to accept the distributable amount and fixing and approving the bond, unless waived by the Probate Division, or other security required pursuant to the settlement or judgment.
-A copy of the order entered in Law Division must be attached to the petition.
+A copy of the order entered by the Law Division or Municipal Department judge must be attached to the petition.

-2. Actions brought by a Special Administrator.
+2. Actions brought by a Wrongful Death Special Administrator.